MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/design-effective-cards.md

 #### Sample: Work item thumbnail

-This sleek card design optimizes space with a small image, making it ideal for displaying concise information.
-Download the sample here.
+This card design optimizes space with a small image, making it ideal for displaying concise information.

 # [Desktop](#tab/desktop)